aws-samples/config-resource-compliance-dashboard/README.md

 ## Deployment Instructions

+1. Make sure you are in the region where both your central Config Amazon S3 bucket (this can be on another AWS Account) and Amazon QuickSight are deployed.
+1. TODO Run the cloudformation to create a QuickSight role
 1. Deploy QuickSight Dashboard using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) tool:
-   - TODO suggest or configure athea info that will be used as parameters to the CloudFormation below
+   - TODO suggest or configure athena info that will be used as parameters to the CloudFormation below
-2. Note down the following from above
+1. Note down the following from above
+   - TODO parameter A
-   -
+   - TODO parameter B
-3. Run CloudFormation script
+1. Run CloudFormation script to create the Lambda function and its permissions
    - Use the following input parameters:
      - `ConfigLoggingBucketArn` = the S3 bucket where your Config snapshots are delivered
      - `ConfigLoggingAccountID` = the account holding the Config S3 bucket